 Rosaceae (family name)

 Forage for Pollinators: Produces Pollen and Nectar, which is very good in some years possibly depending on adequate rainfall or trees roots’ access to water.
-This is very highly favoured by Honeybees, though also sought by other bees with short tongues.
-In the years when Hawthorn nectar flow is good Honeybees will make a very high quality honey which is dark amber and very thick (some think almond-flavoured), and sometimes mistaken for heather honey.
-Solitary bees such as Andrena, Halictus and Lassioglossum are also frequent visitors, and to a lesser degree Bumblebees with short and long tongues.
+This is very highly favoured by Honeybees, though also sought by other short and long-tongued Bumblebees.
+In the years when Hawthorn nectar flow is good Honeybees will make a high quality honey which is dark amber and very thick (some think almond-flavoured), and sometimes mistaken for heather honey.
+Solitary bees such as Andrena, Halictus and Lassioglossum are also frequent visitors.
 Although not pollinated by bees (as with Rubus species, it does provide good quality forage for all bees).
-Noted for attracting wildlife, particularly many insect species.
+Noted for attracting many insect species.

 Flowering time: May, June.